Khamgaon: History

 Khamgaon used to be a major cotton hub during the British era and has many old buildings from the British era.
-Mahatma Gandhi stayed here for a brief time during indian freedom movement, they also inaugurated Tilak Rashriya Vidyapeeth in the city.
+Mahatma Gandhi stayed here for a brief time during indian freedom movement, they inaugurated Tilak Rashriya Vidyapeeth in the city.
+Anjuman High school and junior college and GS College of science arts and commerce.
 Khamgaon was a center for Swadeshi movement after Calcutta.
 There are many historical and religious places around the city Sant Gajanan Maharaj Shegaon, a holy place for Hindus, is located about 17 km northeast of Khamgaon in Shegaon.

-Dharma Baskar Sant Pachalegaonkar Maharaj Math is situated in Khamgaon.
-Nirgun Paduka of Dattatreya is believed to have been given to Pachalegaonkar Maharaj and is worshipped there by devotees.

 The cotton trade at Khamgaon dates from about the year 1820, when a few merchants opened shops and began to trade in ghee, raw thread and a little cotton.
 The place is said to owe its start in commercial life to the good management of one Jetal Khan, a revenue collector, who invited and encouraged traders.
 But the settlement of capitalists here is ascribed to a characteristic accident.
 The great camps of Pendharis were followed by many merchants and brokers who made big gains by buying up the booty.
 In 1818 Colonel Doveton broke up a large horde of Pendharis at a village close to Khamgaon.
 They were forced to disband and scatter, so the honest prize agents of this camp settled at Khamgaon and their descendants became virtuous dealers of cotton in particular and other merchandise in general.
-In 1870. the town was said to be the largest cotton mart in India.
-However, it is no longer the case though the town still has a considerable trade in cotton.
-There are 22 ginning and pressing factories in the town.
-The weekly market is held on Thursdays and is very largely attended during the busy season.
-It is also a cattle market.
-A regulated market is also established in the town.